cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_correct_term_is_fuck.md

 ---
 tags: ['TODO']
-title: 'The Correct Term Is "Fuck"'
+title: "The Correct Term Is 'Fuck'"
 date: 2023-10-02
 ---